Historical UK tide gauge data - scanned charts and ledgers

 Several large historic sea level datasets in the form of scanned images of tide gauge charts and ledgers have been added to our National Oceanographic Database.
 These include, for Sheerness, some of UK's earliest records of sea level data.

-Access Historical UK Tide Gauge Data - scanned charts and ledgers.
+Access the Historical UK Tide Gauge Data - scanned charts and ledgers.